Research Resources, Notes, & WordPress Hints

 5. I also added information about “maternal ancestry” to communicate information that was available about the female lineage.
 This is more challenging since female records were historically less common and more difficult to locate.

-6. The manuscript has been written in stages.
-There is so much information that I am tackling the writing of the blog in phases and will have to go back over time, after adding the baseline information, to enhance and flesh out the details.
+6. The family history has been developed in stages.
+There is so much information that I am tackling the development in phases and will have to return, over time, after adding the baseline information, to enhance and flesh out the details.

-7. After completing the general manuscript with I asked myself how I could continue to expand, broaden and improve it.
+7. After completing the initial family history I asked myself how I could continue to expand, broaden and improve it.
 That led me to a series of questions that I am currently working toward answering.
 For example, I asked myself why did Johannes George Bernhard Kessler and his wife Anna leave Germany and bring themselves and their children to America?
 That led me into detailed research related to Winden, Germany and Zweibruecken Duchy which was interesting.
 I have included some of the results of this research into the manuscript.

 8. I spent considerable time investigating this question: Why did Andreas relocate from Frederick, Maryland to Donegal Township, Westmoreland County, Pennsylvania which is over 200 miles away when he was in his 50s and why did half his children go with him and half remain in Frederick County?
 This led me down some interesting pathways.
 My initial question was that perhaps we had the wrong Donegal Township.
 I investigated and discovered a West Donegal Township in Lancaster County, Pennsylvania which is much closer to Frederick.
 And it was founded in the early 1700s in contrast to Westmoreland County which was not settled until the late 1700s because of Indian attacks and the French and Indian War which occurred in the late 1750s and early 1760s and involved General Braddock, George Washington, and Fort Duquesne?
 But evidence continues to suggest that it was in fact Westmoreland County’s Donegal Township, which is where old Andreas Kessler lived and is buried.
 More to follow as I continue my research.